JOHAN V5: Working with the JOHAN Sports Live GPS Tracking App

 In the last blog, we have seen how the Player Status module helps you to determine the optimal amount of load for your players.
 However, the amount of load isn’t the only thing to take into account when designing a training schedule.
 Variation in training load within a week is also important for getting your players fit and fresh for the match.
-Therefore, in this blog we will go into more detail about how the Player Status module supports you in getting the players fit and fresh before the match.
+Therefore, in this blog, we will go into more detail about how the supercompensation principle and the Player Status module supports you in getting the players fit and fresh before the match.

 In contrast to most individual sports where the focus is on one absolute peak performance in the season (e.g. World Championships, Olympic games, etc.), in team sports peak performance is expected every weekend.
 During the week the focus is, therefore, on working towards the game.
 But how can you optimally prepare your players for this performance?
 When your training load during the week is monotonous, you are either constantly overloading or underloading the players.
 If the training load is constantly (somewhat) high, players do not have the time to recover from the previous training sessions or match.
 The resulting accumulated fatigue will cause decreased match performance.
 On the other hand, if the training load is consistently low, players are insufficiently prepared for the higher match demands, and will, therefore, underperform in the math.
 The solution is to alternate high-intensity sessions with lower intensity session: variation in training load over the week.